Play Tour: Background

 At the beginning of 2019, Aitana hinted a solo tour via social media.
 On March 1, 2019, Aitana announced through her social media, her participation at the 2019 Cap Roig Festival, which made her fans think that her highly anticipated solo tour might only be a festival one.
 Those rumors increased when, six days later, the singer announced her headlining gig at the 2019 Universal Music Festival.
 On March 14, 2019, the singer was interviewed at the 2019 Premios Dial red carpet.
 There, she announced that her first solo tour would begin around summer.
 This will be her first headlining tour as her 2018 OT 2017 in concierto concert tour was a joint one with her Operación Triunfo mates.
 She also let the press know that she had no clue of what the dates were; that her record label was still planning the tour's route, In late March, she announced four intimate acoustic shows sponsored by Los40, which she called a "pre-tour familiar shows".
 On April 4, Aitana finally announced through her social media that her debut tour would be called "Play Tour" and that it would promotion her 2018 EP Tráiler, as well as her first studio album, which was released in June 2019.
 Its first 12 dates were announced that same day, Aitana's Play Tour began on June 22, 2019 at the Plaza de Toros, in Murcia.
 On June 3, Aitana announced her biggest concert to date at the Palau Sant Jordi, Spain's largest indoor arena which sold-out in less than five hours.
 This concert, as well as the Granada and the October show in Madrid were recorded for the tour documentary included in the album reissue Spoiler: Re-Play.

 In December 2019, Aitana announced that an extension of the tour would be revealed earlier next year.
 Thus, on February 7, 2020 she announced the second part of it, which she named + Play Tour (in reference to her single "+") and revealed its first 6 dates.
 It was set to begin on May 23, 2020 at Valencia's bullring but was delayed due to the COVID-19 pandemic.
-This concert was set to take place on May 30 but was advanced due to unknown reasons even though fans believe that the reason of the date change is the coincidence with a Miriam Rodríguez (fellow friend of Aitana) show in the city and then moved to September 13.
+This concert was set to take place on May 30 but was advanced for unknown reasons even though fans believe that the reason of the date change is the coincidence with a Miriam Rodríguez (fellow friend of Aitana) show in the city and then moved to September 13.
 Thus, the extension is set to begin on June 12 in Almería.
 More national and international dates will be announced throughout the year.

 On May 29, 2020, Aitana announced that all the "+ Play Tour" dates besides de Madrid December concert were cancelled due to the ongoing pandemic.
 A new tour will be programmed for 2021.
 The remaining tour date in Madrid was reschudeled to December 7, 2021 as part of her new tour.
 The decision was announced on October 27.